Yigal/courses-statistics-for-data-science/chapter2.md

 # Drag zone that holds all the options.
 # Specify an ID for this zone to use in SCTs.
-- id: options
+# - id: options
-  title: "Options" # Title of your zone This is not shown with more than 2 zones.
+#  title: "Options" # Title of your zone This is not shown with more than 2 zones.

 # You can keep adding drop zones to sort to.
 # This example has 2 zones.
-- id: dropzone_r
-  title: "R"
-  items: # Each drop zone has a list of items it contains.
-These will be shown in a random fashion.
-    - content: "stringr" # Name of an item.
-Feel free to use markdown.
-      id: stringr # ID of the item.
-This can be used in the SCTs.
-    - content: "dplyr"
-      id: dplyr

-- id: dropzone_python
+- id: nominal
-  title: "Python"
   items:
+    - content: "Name of country"
+      id: name

+- id: ordinal
+    - content: "Military rank"
+      id: rank

+- id: interval
-    - content: "pandas"
+    - content: "Person's date of birth"
+      id: date

-      id: pandas
+- id: ratio
-    - content: "numpy"
+    - content: "Distance is kilometers"
-      id: numpy
+      id: dist_km

 ```

 `@sct`